Julia Fox compared to Kim Kardashian

 The 31-year-old model and her new boyfriend decided to combine themselves with Balenciaga signature denim outfits, they also wore leather looks and a detail that many noticed: the same Balenciaga mirror-effect boots that Kim Kardashian wore at the same event in 2016 and with which he set a trend.

 But Fox ignores the comparisons and fully enjoys his new relationship.
 “She just wants to make Kanye happy,” a source told Hollywood Life.
 Another friend of the model also denied that she was an impersonator.
-She is her own consummate woman.
-Julia knows what she’s getting herself into by dating Kanye and the comparisons they’ll draw to her.
+She is his own consummate woman.
+Julia knows what she is getting herself into by dating Kanye and the comparisons she will draw to him.
 She is a strong woman and that is why Kanye is so attracted to her.”

 “She is not stressed by the outside noise and is looking forward to what can be created moving forward with Kanye,” the source close to Hollywood Life added.
-The rapper does not pay attention to the comparisons of his current partner with the socialite Kim Kardashian, mother of his four children.
-“Kanye is more open with Julia and it doesn’t seem important for him to talk about their relationship, and neither does she, apparently.
+The rapper also does not repair his attention in the comparisons of his current partner with the socialite Kim Kardashian, mother of his four children.
+“Kanye is more open with Julia and it doesn’t seem important that he talk about her relationship, and neither does she, apparently.
 She’s not fazed by any negative attention, she loves everything, and she and Kanye work really well together.”